LucasWaelti/Cozmo/self_docking/README.md

 You can basically launch the whole procedure from any state.
 It means you can play a few games with the app and then switch to sdk mode and run the script.
 Just make sure the setting is not too different from what is described in the following section.

+> **Note**: Use the updated version of the controller (v2) for stacked cubes!

 ## Optimal Setup When Starting
 Cozmo should be on its charger when starting (but it will work otherwise too).
-The cubes must not be stacked or rolled and should be located somewhere in front of the charger.
+The cubes can now be stacked (2 or 3!) or rolled and should be located somewhere in front of the charger.

 This video demonstrates how things work: